Algorithmic Complexity Attacks

 The Backtracking Explosion

 The number of different ways to partition n characters across a nested repetition is exponential in n.
 For a string of 30 'a' characters followed by a non-matching character, the number of backtracking paths is approximately 2^30.
-On a typical CPU, this exhausts available computation time before completing.
+The engine is working as specified: exploring all possible match paths to determine definitively that no match exists.
+The problem is the combination of the pattern structure (exponential ambiguity) with the backtracking evaluation strategy.

 Vulnerable Pattern Classes